kbroman/simple_site/index.md

 ---

-[Github Pages](http://pages.github.com) provide a simple way to make a web site using [Markdown](https://daringfireball.net/projects/markdown/) and [git](http://git-scm.com).
+[Github Pages](http://pages.github.com) provide a simple way to make a website using [Markdown](https://daringfireball.net/projects/markdown/) and [git](http://git-scm.com).

-For me, the painful aspects of making a web site are
+For me, the painful aspects of making a website are

 - Working with html and css
 - Finding a hosting site